-Finally a sensitivity analysis has been completed on the post 2020 scenario.
-This sensitivity analysis assesses the impact a 60% recycling rate as well as the impact of the arc21 energy from waste (EfW) (the Beacon Project) coming on line.
+Finally, a sensitivity analysis has been completed on the post 2023 scenario.
+This sensitivity analysis assesses the impact of the arc21 energy from waste (EfW) (the Beacon Project), if it was to be developed.
+A sensitivity analysis has also been conducted to assess the impact of Northern Ireland maintaining the 2020 landfill rate and waste growth rate.

-5.1 Assessment of Landfill Capacity 2017 - 2020
+5.1 Assessment of Landfill Capacity 2021 - 2022